Watercolour on paper

 250 x 450mm

 The dating of the painting can be fairly precise in that until 1864 Clyde was in fact known as Dunstan.
-It was a diggings township until 1864 after which its population declined sharply.
+It was a diggings township until 1864, after which its population declined sharply.
 The presence of men in the street clad in mining garments and the degree of activity suggest a thriving centre rather than a ghost town.
 The population of the whole Dunstan area was between 30,000 and 40,000 during the boom years of 1862–64.
-By 1868 the population had halved.
-This painting is rare contemporary record.
-Some sketches of the town exist but this is the only known watercolour.
+By 1868, the population had halved.
+This painting is a rare contemporary record.
+Some sketches of the town exist, but this is the only known watercolour.